Darrman/BSFETranslation/README.md

  Akaneia Saga into English.

 Patching Instructions:
+1: Aquire roms of each individual episode of the game.
+I cannot direct you to where these can be found.
+2: Apply patches to the appropriate rom.
+"BSFE1.ips" is applied to the Episode 1 rom, and so on.
+Ensure Lunar IPS is downloaded.
+3: ZSNES ONLY: Apply the appropriate patch in the "fepatches" folder.
+Otherwise, the emulator will only produce a black screen on load.
+I suggest soft-patching the rom with these.
+To do so, name your patch the same as the rom.
+Eg: "BSFE1Eng.sfc", "BSFE1Eng.ips".
+SKIP THIS STEP IF NOT USING ZSNES!
+4: Load the rom using your emulator of choice.
+It is recommended to load the episodes through the BS-X BIOS.
+I cannot provide this.
+Once inside the BIOS, proceed through initial setup if necessary and then enter your house.
+Select the top option (Load Stored Data) and select the only option.
+It should be labelled "BSFireEmblem EpX", with X being the appropriate episode number.
+5: Adjust the clock if necessary.
+BSNES+ defaults to using system time.
+To change this, go to Settings -> Configuration -> BS-X and set the time as appropriate.
+Each episode is intended to start roughly ten minutes past the hour.

+Known Issues:
+* Some letters highlight incorrectly in the storage menu.
+* Eight letter names bleed into the border of certain menus.
+* The menu that appears when you select nobody doesn't fully clear when exited.

+Please note that these patches translate everything present inside the roms.
+It does not in any way restore missing elements of presentation, such as the illustrations or voice acting.
+The game is silent and it is recommended to listen to videos of audio from recordings of the original broadcast.
+I fully encourage using this as a base for any restoration attempts.
+Please contact me if you plan to attempt one.

 History:
 The year is 1997.
 Two years have passed since the release of Nintendo's